caret-left caret-right file-pdf search

 What precautionary measures has Regency taken to try to protect residents, employees and visitors?

-Since the onset of the pandemic in March 2020, Regency has followed the guidance of the CDC, WDHS and local health departments in the development of its COVID-19 operations.
-Current measures include:
+Regency has followed the guidance of the CDC, WDHS and local health departments in the development of its COVID-19 operations.
+Some measures include:

-• Conducting health screenings of employees and anyone coming into the community
+• Conducting health screenings of employees and residents with a known COVID-19 exposure

 • Requiring staff to follow best practices for using personal protective equipment, hand-washing, sanitizing and other infection prevention measures that are part of our daily operations